 “Yes, he is,” came a voice from behind paired with a musical chuckle.
 “And I have to agree with Allen.
 You look nice.”

-Cadence looked over her shoulder.
-And broke into a grin.
+Cadence looked over her shoulder, then broke into a grin.
 “Francis!
 Well look at ya.
 The way they were all talkin’, I thought ya was a goner after ya got stabbed.
 Shouldn’t ya be restin’ a bit more or somethin’?”

 “You’re starting to sound like the old doctor, but I do appreciate the concern.”